biechao/vue-my-datetimepicker/README.md

 * [Licence](#licence)

 ## General info
-The datetime picker is follow boostrap style, but all of the Dependencies has been resolve in this components, you do not to install any other library anymore.
+The datetime picker is follow boostrap style, but all of the dependencies has been resolved in this components, you do not need to install any other library anymore.

 ## Screenshots
 ![Example screenshot](https://raw.githubusercontent.com/biechao/vue-my-datetimepicker/master/img/screenshot.png)